Thursday, September 29, 2011

 4. Read and rearrange the sentences to form the story.

-Thinking skills : Arranging words and sequencing the
+Thinking skills : Arranging words and sequencing the sentences in the correct order.

 Multiple intelligence : Interpersonal, intelligence